 On the other side, the farm lane leads back to Rosthwaite.
-It goes through the farmyard so there is a chance to peer in the cowsheds to see the cows before you arrive back at the Yew Tree tear room where you started.
-The tearoom is run but the farm and owner Hazel makes the cakes herself.
-I can’t resist her Borrowdale tea bread and the flapjacks are simply fantastic.
+It goes through the farmyard so there is a chance to peer in the cowsheds to see the cows before you arrive back at the Yew Tree tearoom where you started.
+The tearoom is run by the farm and owner Hazel makes the cakes herself.
+Her Borrowdale tea bread is hard to resist and the flapjacks are simply fantastic.

 For more great walks near Lake District cottages follow the link here to find out more.